zacmathe/ltkinetics/README.md

 This package depends on the NumPy and SciPy libraries.
 The examples additionally use Matplotlib for plotting.

-If you have not yet set up a python environment with NumPy and SciPy, this is easily accomplished on most platforms using [anaconda](https://docs.anaconda.com/anaconda/install/).
+If you have not yet set up a python environment with NumPy and SciPy, this can be easily accomplished on most platforms using [anaconda](https://docs.anaconda.com/anaconda/install/).
+Anaconda also includes Spyder, a good IDE for scientific python.

 ### About